TERCUD: Researchers

-The multidisciplinary character of TERCUD’s objectives and activities is guaranteed by diverse academic profiles and professional expertise of the research staff and collaborators, both Portuguese and foreign, including Physical and Human Geographers, Urban Planners and Architects, Cultural Anthropologists and Socio-Economists - all specialists in different spheres of Development Studies, with considerable international experience in fundamental, policy and applied research and consulting.
+The multidisciplinary character of TERCUD’s objectives and activities is based on the academic profiles and professional expertise of the research staff and collaborators, both Portuguese and foreign.
+This group includes Physical and Human Geographers, Urban Planners and Architects, Cultural Anthropologists and Socio-Economists who work in Development Studies and have international experience in fundamental, policy, and applied research and consulting.